vidyann/sample-s2s-voip-gateway/README.md

 * MEDIA_ADDRESS - the IP address to use for RTP media traffic.
 By default it will source the address from your network interfaces.
 * MEDIA_PORT_BASE - the first RTP port to use for audio traffic
 * MEDIA_PORT_COUNT - the size of the RTP port pool used for audio traffic
-* NOVA_PROMPT - the prompt to use with Amazon Nova.
-The default value can be found in NovaMediaConfig.java.
-* NOVA_VOICE_ID - the Amazon Nova Sonic voice to use.
-See https://docs.aws.amazon.com/nova/latest/userguide/available-voices.html.
-Default is matthew.
 * SIP_KEEPALIVE_TIME - frequency in milliseconds to send keep-alive packets
 * SIP_SERVER - the hostname or IP address of the SIP server to register with.
 Required if running in environment variable mode.
 * SIP_USER - equivalent of sip-user from `.mjsip-ua`, generally the same as AUTH_USER